Stig Engström (suspected murderer): Reactions to naming

 The prosecutor's announcement met with widespread criticism in Swedish media and from legal experts.
 Most critics focused on the absence of forensic evidence by charging that Petersson's case has been made up of speculation and circumstantial evidence.
 Some also questioned the legality or propriety of publicly naming Engström when even the prosecutor did not believe he had found evidence sufficient to convict him.
 Aftonbladet referred to the investigation's conclusion as "a total fiasco".
 Leif G. W. Persson, a long-time watcher of the Palme investigation and an influential pundit on criminal justice issues, ridiculed Petersson's investigation as a "colossal disappointment" and said the case was so poorly constructed that it might legally constitute defamation of Engström.
+Defamation against deceased persons is possible in Sweden, although rare.
 Engström's family and friends were similarly critical.

 Legal professionals, including the Swedish Bar Association, stated that a commission should be established to investigate Petersson's accusations since Engström, being dead, could not mount his own defense.

 According to a public opinion poll commissioned by Svenska Dagbladet, 19% of the Swedes believed that Engström murdered Palme, but 62% stated that they were hesitant or did not know.

 Petersson responded to his critics in Expressen: "We have done our best, and, according to us, the investigation that we're presenting is rather strong".